By Michelle Icard

 Middle school is when kids begin to try on adult identities to figure out who they want to be.
 They start to realize that they don’t like certain things that their parents do or think.
 At that age, they also begin to consider their own power to make decisions.
 They want to pick out their own things and figure out their own likes and dislikes.

 Middle-schoolers start to ask themselves, “Who am I?”
-Every teen is experiencing this existential crisis.
+Every teen is experiencing this existential crisis as they develop their teen identity.
 The slow, steady realization that they are not, in fact, a parental “Mini-Me” creates both the opportunity and obligation to be something separate.
 This awakening can be exciting … and confusing.

 Figuring out who you want to be means trying on different personas.
 Think of a shelf full of jeans in the department store.
 It’s impossible to know instantly which ones you’re going to like the best, so too is figuring out who you want to be.
 The journey requires some rocky years of trying on those new “jeans.”